-Pamela Anderson Is Defending Men Falsely Accused Of Rape
+Pamela Anderson Will Campaign For Men Falsely Accused Of Rape And We Have Questions

 Actress and icon Pamela Anderson has come forward in a bizarre statement saying she will be campaigning for men falsely accused of rape.